-Universal Waste (Used Lamps, Batteries, Pesticides, & Mercury-Containing Equipment)
+Universal Waste (Used Lamps, Batteries, Aerosols, Pesticides, & Mercury-Containing Equipment)

 Lamps are the bulb or tube portion of an electric lighting device that is designed to produce radiant energy.
 These can be in a variety of types and sizes.
 Examples of lamps include:

 - Incandescent: Lighting Fixtures, Photo sensors

 - Halogen: Light Emitting Diode (LED), High Intensity Discharge (HID)